-As at January 31, 2024, the Company had a cash balance of \$362,540 to settle accounts payable and accrued liabilities of \$55,295.
+As at July 31, 2024, the Company had a cash balance of \$473,498 to settle accounts payable and accrued liabilities of \$123,961.
 All of the Company's financial liabilities have contractual maturities of less than one year, with the exception of an immaterial office equipment lease.
-The Company's ability to continue operations and fund its business is dependent on management's ability to secure additional financing and the health and well-being of its key employees and consultants.
-Although the Company has been successful in the past in obtaining financing, there can be no assurance that additional funding will be available or available under terms favourable to the Company.
+The Company's ability to continue operations and fund its business is dependent on management's ability to secure additional financing, the continued deferral of some or all of the President and CEO's salary and the health and well-being of its key employees and consultants.
+Although the Company has been successful in the past in obtaining financing, there can be no assurance that additional funding will be available or available under terms favourable to the Company, or that the President and CEO will continue to elect to defer some or all of her salary.
 The Company needs equity capital financing in order to explore and evaluate its properties and for working capital requirements.
 Because of limited working capital and continuing operating losses, the Company's continuance as a going concern is dependent upon its ability to obtain adequate financing and/or to reach profitable levels of operation.
 Sustained global economic and political uncertainty could result in more costly or limited access to funding sources and there is no assurance that funds will be available on terms acceptable to the Company or at all.
-All of these factors indicate the existence of material uncertainties that cast significant doubt about the Company's ability to continue as a going concern.
+All of these factors indicate the existence of material uncertainties that cast significant doubt about the Company's ability to continue as a going concern (see Subsequent Event).